puppetlabs/puppet-module-gems/README.md

 ## Release Process

-- From a clean checkout of master, create a release prep branch.
+- From a clean checkout of `main`, create a release prep branch.
 - Update `config/info.yml` with the new version.
 - Update `CHANGELOG.md`.
 - PR the release prep.
-- Once PR is merged, checkout a clean copy of master.
+- Once PR is merged, checkout a clean copy of `main`.
 - Run `bundle exec exe/build-gems.rb` to build the gems into the `pkg` directory.
 - Validate that the gems have build correctly.
 **The next step requires that you have Ownership permissions for these gems on rubygems.org, also requires access to internal Puppet network.**